RedHatWorkshops/windows-containers-quickstart/docs/7-ns-explore.md

 oc get pods -n netcandystore -l deploymentconfig=mssql -o wide
 ```

-In order to get your URL for the NetCandyStore please head on over to your OpenShift Console (Example: console-openshift-console.apps.cluster-tfb7x.tfb7x.sandbox674.opentlc.com):
+To obtain the URL for the NetCandyStore, please navigate to your OpenShift Console.
+You can access it either through the Workshop credentials page or by executing the following command.
+(Example: console-openshift-console.apps.cluster-tfb7x.tfb7x.sandbox674.opentlc.com):

 ```shell
 oc get routes -n openshift-console